 Throughout art history, scholars have devised a special vocabulary to talk about art.
 These terms are very useful, but they are not always self-explanatory.
 Enter into the art historical word gallery, where we provide some definitions commonly used to describe artistic styles, techniques, or movements in art.

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
 This week, we feature a lively lush from ancient Etruria, currently on display in the Hall of Antiquities on the lower level of the Legion of Honor.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the whimsical world of the Flower Committee, where we meet artist Ann Hedges.
-Originally from New York City, Ann has been volunteering with the Museums for fifteen years.
+This week we introduce you to the fabulous Christopher Lentz, Manager of Visitor Services and Volunteer Programs.
+Originally from Nashville (by way of Honolulu), Christopher has been with the Museums for over two years.

 In 1980, H. McCoy Jones announced that he and his wife, Caroline, would donate his entire private collection of more than six hundred Central Asian carpets to the Fine Arts Museums.
 Two years later, Cathryn M. Cootner was appointed as the de Young’s first textile curator (her tenure as curator-in-charge would run through 1995).
 Cootner’s robust acquisition and exhibition program transformed the Museums into a well-respected repository for high quality textiles and oriental rugs.
 Chief among these was a watershed exhibition of Caroline McCoy-Jones’s unsurpassed collection of Anatolian kilims in 1991.
 We took a moment to sit down with Cathy Cootner to reflect on the McCoy Joneses and their spectacular kilims twenty years later.